victorwu/graykale/README.md

 3. Select "graykale.applescript"
 4. Click on the play button to Run the Script
 5. If it works, click the hammer "Compile the Script"

+Export to .app file
+6. Go to "File/Export..." choose save location
+7. File Format: choose "Application", I kept everything unchecked
+8. Save

+#### Troubleshooting System Permissions

+Sometimes the system may block the application's actions.
+If this happens you may need to try these steps:
+1. Open "System Preferences", navigate to "Security & Privacy", click on "Privacy" pane on the top bar
+2. Unlock the padlock icon on the bottom left of the window.
+3. On the left scroll area, click on "Accessibility"
+4. Now open finder and navigate to the location of GrayKale.app (Applications/ folder)
+5. Click and drag GrayKale to the left scroll area of the Privacy Settings window, make sure it's checked and enabled.
+6. Try running the app again.
+If it doesn't work, continue to 7.
+7. Click on "Automation" in the left scroll area, look for "GrayKale" and check "System Events"
+8. If it doesn't work.
+Feel free to submit a Github issue or reach out and I can try to help.

+#### Customization

+1. Unzip zip file for pre-built app's icon
+2. Right-click, choose "Get Info" on pre-built app, click on icon on top-left of the popup window, then copy (Cmd+C)
+3. Right-click, choose "Get Info" on newly built app, click on icon on top-left, then paste (Cmd+V)
+4. Feel free to rename the app for further customization

 #### Using GrayKale Automator